 Our Take on the AeroMobil 5.0

 AeroMobil is currently a very busy company - they're concurrently completing testing on their 3.0 STOL, working on designing and building their 4.0 STOL, and planning for ultimate implementation of the 5.0 VTOL.
-Although the company has a decent pool of resources, the 5.0 VTOL is still quite far down the design pipeline as the 4.0 STOL will most likely require almost all of AeroMobil's resources.
+Although the company has a decent pool of resources, the 5.0 VTOL is still quite far down the design pipeline as the 4.0 STOL will most likely require almost all of AeroMobil's current resources.
 Monitor the 4.0 STOL's progress as a good barometer for the 5.0 VTOL's future success.

 The Latest News from TransportUP